Pazitos10/time-tracker-cli/README.md

 optional arguments:
   -h, --help            show this help message and exit -p PATH, --path PATH  Path to the JSON data file
+  -r, --report          Calculate and display a report of the time spent in the project
 ```

+**Start/end working session**:

+`$ python time_tracker.py "my_project" "~/Documents/my_project_time_tracker_data.json"`

+The file or project within the file will be created automatically if it doesn't exist.

 #### Behavior